 1989 Naoshima International Camp completed

 Naoshima International Camp, designed under the supervision of architect Tadao Ando, opened to the general public as a place to experience the natural landscape of the Setouchi area by staying overnight in yurts from Mongolia.
-That year, Karel Appel's outdoor sculpture Frog and Cat became the first work of modern art to be permanently installed here.
+That year, Karel Appel's outdoor sculpture Frog and Cat became the first work of contemporary art to be permanently installed here.

 1992 Benesse House opens

-Benesse House opened with hotel guest rooms and spaces for exhibiting modern art.
+Benesse House opened with hotel guest rooms and spaces for exhibiting contemporary art.
 Art activities began at the same time under the name Naoshima Contemporary Art Museum.
 Numerous planned exhibitions were held from 1992-95.

 1994 Out of Bounds exhibition